Vishwas1/crypto/README.md

 # Crypto Tool

 A tool to play and learn basic concept of cryptography.
+Checkout the playgroung [here](https://vishwas1.github.io/crypto/index.html#/crypto)

 ##